s00bin-kim/casi/README.md

 # casi
-Reproducing outputs and plots from ***Computer Age Statistical Inference***, writtem by Bradkey Efron and Trevor Hastie.
+Reproducing outputs and plots from ***Computer Age Statistical Inference***, writtem by Bradley Efron and Trevor Hastie.

 This personal project is planned as an extension to course *Advanced Statistical Methods (2020 Fall)* at Seoul National University.